JarvusInnovations/jarvus-ace/README.md

 templates if you wish to create a form component for an ACE option that is not handled by the existing form component classes.

+### Demo application
+There is a simple demo application in the example directory.
+The class defined in the example/app/view/editor/Panel.js file shows the inline creation of the jarvus-ace component.
+The jarvus-ace component can also be extended to create a custom component.

 ## To do and known issues

 * While the jarvus-ace component should work with both Ext JS 6 modern and classic toolkits, the form components